How To Clean Up Mold After A Hurricane

 Once you’ve determined that your building is safe to enter you can begin the cleanup process.
 If anything—even the slightest thing—seems awry, we urge you to contact a professional before proceeding.

-This storm water will undoubtedly mix with gasoline, sewage, pesticides, bacteria, and other local contaminants and becomes absolutely filthy.
+This storm water will mix with gasoline, sewage, pesticides, bacteria, and other local contaminants, creating absolutely filthy and dangerous water to wade through.

 If you haven’t done so, take photos of the damage and contact your insurance company.
 After surveying the damage, many people choose to hire professionals and having documentation of the flooding can really help the process move smoothly.